yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

 High-level deliverables:

--   A client-side dashboard that can provide visibility into user data
+-   A client-side dashboard that can provide visibility into user data, a way to easily create and integrate protocol-based events, and a way to upload, update, and migrate data.

--
+-   A server-side process that can deliver what the client needs, and maintain the database.

+-   A tool in order to package all this functionality up into an RPM / .deb file.

 ### 14. Who is the primary decision maker?